Travel aberrations in the XXI century

 I asked a well known member of one of these clubs if he had been in Santa Cruz Islands, in the Solomon.
 He said yes.
 Then I asked him again if a plaque that I put there at the turn of the XX century (devoted to the great XVI century Spanish navigator Álvaro de Mendaña), was still standing there, and he told me that he did not know since he only landed in Santa Cruz airport coming from Honiara and then flew back to Honiara in the same plane a few minutes later.

-Later on in that same conversation this same traveler told me that he liked the atmosphere of Fernando de Noronha Island.
-I had just been there and asked him if he liked the Bossa Nova music played by a group of musicians in a beach near Vila dos Remedios (where I spent several days) and he said that he only flew to Fernando de Noronha from Recife, and flew back again in the same plane, thus spending in that airport a few minutes only, but as per the happy tourists on board the plane he guessed that the atmosphere in Fernando de Noronha must be very pleasant.
+Later on, in that same conversation, this same traveler told me that he liked the atmosphere of Fernando de Noronha Island.
+I had just been there and asked him if he liked the Bossa Nova music played by a group of musicians in a beach near Vila dos Remedios (where I spent several days) and he said that he only flew to Fernando de Noronha from Recife, and flew back again in the same plane, thus spending in that airport a few minutes only, but judging by the happy tourists on board the plane he guessed that the atmosphere in Fernando de Noronha must be very pleasant.

 I have many more examples of that kind of travel aberrations.
 Traveling systematically, as they do, kills adventure.
 These people, by travelling systematically to the programed places to tick them off from a list (MTP, TBT or TCC), are rather anti travelers.
 Real travel is to throw yourself into the unexpected, to buy one way ticket to a remote place, to learn Humanities by contacting the people and visiting their temples, museums and other cultural places.

 These members frequently charter a ship (paying a fortune) to approach a remote island and to touch it with their hand from a zodiac boat, without landing on it, like in the uninhabited islet Bouvet, which is a Norwegian property.
 Because their clubs have determined that touching a rock in an island counts as “visited”, and Bouvet forms part of the seven divisions of the Antarctica (Argentina, Chile, England, Australia, New Zealand, France and Norway), thus Bouvet rock is included in the Norwegian Antarctica.
-And if they fail to land or to touch the islet, owing to rough waters, just by circumnavigating around it is considered by some of those clubs as “visited” because they were in its territorial waters, and therefore they add one more point to their lists.
+And if they fail to land or to touch the islet, owing to rough waters, just by circumnavigating it is considered by some of those clubs as “visited” because they were in its territorial waters, and therefore they add one more point to their lists.